In this post, you’ll learn the difference between encontrar vs encontrarse and how to use them in several different contexts.

 This first use of encontrar is for finding physical objects such as a place or an item.

-English: Where can I find the best place to eat tapas in this neighbourhood?
+English: Where can I find the best place to eat tapas in this neighborhood?

 Español: ¿Dónde puedo encontrar el mejor lugar para comer tapas en este barrio?